-Spotify Finally Works With Siri on The Apple Watch - The Mac Observer
+Spotify Finally Works With Siri on The Apple Watch

 Bug fixes and improvements in this version include: Version 1.0 of Spotify via Siri on Apple Watch (watchOS 6+ is available for your enjoyment.

 The notes also described some of the ways this feature works.
 For instance, you can say “Hey Siri, play music on Spotify.”
 Indeed, you can make plenty of other similar queries.
 You just have to end with “on Spotify” for the command to work.
 WatchOS was the last platform waiting for this integration.
 The music streaming service already worked with Siri on the iPhone, iPad, CarPlay, and AirPods.
-It could also be used on the HomePod by using AirPlay.
+It could also be used on the HomePod thanks to AirPlay.

 Leave a Reply